I’ve been married for 5 years now and my husband is still full of surprises! Sometimes they’re funny.

 I said to Tom after looking at it, “Oh, the company is saying the work isn’t done.”

 “No, he crossed out the ‘non’ meaning ‘oui’ it’s done.”

 “What, wouldn’t he just circle oui if he meant oui?
 Any mark, or x, or circle on the word is selecting it… so is the work done or not done??”

 Since we’re in France and I’m not French, Tom is most likely right (often the case), but what is your first reaction?

 When you play the lottery you don’t put an X through each number you do NOT want to play; you fill in the ones you DO want.
 Seems counter-intuitive to me to put a line through the thing you don’t want.
 Why not just circle the one you’d like to select?

 A woman commented on my FB post and said often in a situation like this you see “rayer la mention inutile,” meaning put a line through the one you don’t want.
 Now it makes sense.
 Even though that wasn’t written on my paper, it’s what the French are used to doing.

 But I could see how this might lead to misunderstandings.
 If Tom had an issue at a store in the US and filled out one of those forms that asked if you wanted a manager to contact you and put a line through no to mean yes, he’d probably be wondering why no one is calling.

-OK then, let me end this illuminating lesson there.
+OK then, let me end this illuminating lesson on how to open milk there.